morgueye4/polyglot-zk/README.md

 # polyglot-zk
-zk circuits implemented in multiple ways
+zk circuits for proving statements implemented in different ways